 - Technical reports – Most agencies require an annual progress report and a final technical report.
 Principal Investigators are responsible for preparing these reports.
 OSP staff will transmit them to the funding agency on the investigator’s behalf.
 As part of the requisite official grant record, the Principal Investigator must file a copy of all reports with OSP.
 These records are reviewed as part of our annual audit.

 - Financial reports - The grant accountant assigned to the project prepares the financial report based on the expenditures recorded in the account.
 Principal Investigators have the opportunity to review the financial report prior to submission to the funding agency.

 - Project closeout – After the project’s termination date, no additional expenditures may be incurred.
 Funding agencies normally require the final technical and financial report 90 days after the project ends.
 The 90-day period permits sufficient time for expenditures incurred before the end of the project to be liquidated and gives the principal investigator time to prepare the technical report.
 Patent disclosure, equipment disposition, and other required reports may be submitted after the termination date or with the final report.
 Grant/contract records are subject to annual audit; they must be retained for a minimum of three years from the date the final reports are filed.

 Changes to Funded Sponsored Programs

 Certain changes to a funded sponsored project must receive prior approval from the sponsoring agency, while other revisions may be approved institutionally through ‘expanded authorities’ granted to Kent State.
 Any desired changes to an existing sponsored project should be requested by submitting a completed Institutional Prior Approval Form to OSP.
+Contact Sponsored Programs to initiate a request in DocuSign.
 The requested modifications will be reviewed and any necessary agency approval received.
 Completing this process before implementing changes will ensure that incurred costs are allowable.

 Congratulations - You Have a Grant!
 Now What?!